sylhare/sylhare.github.io/_posts/2025/2025-07-29-bursting-balloons.md

   - There is choice to make at each step (which balloon to burst)
   - Future decisions depend on past choices (available balloons change)

-There's no greedy choice that guarantees the optimal solution, as the order of bursting balloons matters.
-As greedy is about choosing the best option at each step, without considering the overall problem.
+A greedy solution is about choosing the best option at each step, without considering the overall problem.
+But here there's no greedy choice that guarantees the optimal solution, as the order of bursting balloons matters.

-Here, popping a balloon that gives the max coin first won't always yield the best result.
+Popping a balloon that gives the max coin first won't always yield the best result.
-(ex in `3, 1, 2, 1, 5`, bursting 5 gives more coins at first but bursting `2`,
-then all the `1` first will yield more coins overall).
+(In `3, 1, 5, 8`, bursting `5` gives more coins at first but end up at `96` while bursting the `1` first will yield up to the optimal solution at `167` coins).

 ### What is Dynamic Programming

-This problem cannot be solved using a greedy approach, as the optimal solution requires considering all possible orders of bursting balloons.

-We can solve this problem using dynamic programming, for that we need to understand these concepts:
+We can solve this problem using dynamic programming, where the overall solution will be computed from the result for a larger problem using the results of its sub-problems.

-- **State**: A state represents a unique configuration of the problem that encapsulates all the necessary information, to make decisions and compute results for that specific sub-problem.
+For that we need to understand these concepts:

-- **Base Case**: The base case is the simplest, smallest instance of the problem that can be solved directly without further recursion or iteration, serving as the foundation for building up the solution.
+- **Base Case**: The base case is the simplest, smallest instance of the problem that can be solved directly without recursion or iteration, serving as the foundation for building up the solution.

+- **State**: A state represents a unique configuration of the problem that encapsulates all the necessary information, to make decisions and compute results for every sub-problem which build up to include the final solution.

-- **Transition**: The transition defines the relationship between the current state and smaller sub-problems, specifying how to compute the result for a larger problem using the results of its sub-problems.
+- **Transition formula**: The transition defines the formula to build the solution of the current sub problem from the previous state.
+  That solution is then stored in the state to calculate the next one.

-We can implement this solution either iteratively (building the state bottom-up from the base case to get the next until the optimal one), or recursively (solving problem by applying getting the optimal solution through recursively building top-down the state).
+We can implement this solution either iteratively (bottom up) or recursively (top down).
+- The iteration build up the state from the base case to the final solution applying the transition function at each step.
+- The recursion goes from the final solution down to the base case, applying the transition function recursively.

-We store the state in a table or array in an iterative solution, but in a recursive solution we use _memoization_, where you store previously computed sub-problems (similar yet different).
+We usually store the state in an array that represent all the cases.
+We call it `dp` in an iterative solution, but in a recursive solution it is referred to as `memo` since we use it for _memoization_ to avoid recomputing the same sub-problems on recursion.

 ### Decomposing the problem